meirisoda/school_fall2023/NTRN201/Files/Fad Diet Presentation Reviews/Fad Diet Presentation Reviews.md

-# One Food/Mono Diet
+# Paleo Diet
 ### What's involved with following this diet?
-Diet includes eating only one food item or group for all meals of the day.
+Diet involves limiting sugar
 ### Who is it for?
 For people who want to lose weight  in a quick and convenient way.
 ### Is it backed by scientific research?